JuliaAI/MLJ.jl/docs/src/glossary.md

 Data-manipulating operations (methods) parameterized by some fit-result.
 For supervised learners, the `predict`, `predict_mean`, `predict_median`, or `predict_mode` methods; for transformers, the `transform` or `inverse_transform` method.
-In some contexts, such an operation might be replaced by an ordinary operation (method) that does *not* depend on an fit-result, which are then then called *static* operations for clarity.
+An operation may also refert to an ordinary data-manipulating method that does *not* depend on a fit-result (e.g., a broadcasted logarithm) which is then called *static* operation for clarity.
 An operation that is not static is *dynamic*.